NinjaInShade/github-user-search/README.md

 }
 ```

-I then developed this bit of code even further to incorporate localstorage.
+I then developed this bit of code even further to incorporate localStorage.

-If the user changes the theme, this persists in localstorage.
-So, the next time they go to the site, it on the theme they selected last.
+If the user changes the theme, this persists in localStorage.
+So, the next time they go to the site, it's on the theme they selected last.
 This should override any OS preference, which I took into consideration.
 This is what I coded for this:

 ```js
 function initTheme() {